 A request for payment that a member or their healthcare provider submits to the health plan.

 The amount members must pay for covered services (i.e., deductibles, copayments or coinsurance).
+This does not include costs for premiums.

 Covered California, HBEX, Health Benefit Exchange, Health Exchange